-1. Introduction
+1. INTRODUCTION

-This document details the examination conventions for the MSc degree in Cognitive & Evolutionary Anthropology (CEA) in the School of Anthropology & Museum Ethnography (SAME) for the 2019-20 academic year and have been updated to reflect changes agreed in response to the COVID-19 pandemic.
+This document details the examination conventions for the MSc degree in Cognitive & Evolutionary Anthropology (CEA) in the School of Anthropology & Museum Ethnography (SAME) for the 2022-23 academic year.

 These conventions have been approved by the Teaching Committee of the School of Anthropology & Museum Ethnography and by the supervisory body, the Quality Assurance Committee of the Social Sciences Division.